Keith Stimely: Yockey and the Institute for Historical Review

+Exit from IHR

-In 1982, moved to the IHR's location in Torrance, California, and became the assistant director of the IHR from June 1982 to November 1983.
-He was the chief editor of the IHR's periodical, the Journal of Historical Review, from February 1983 to February 1985, succeeding Tom Marcellus.
-For the IHR he answered correspondences from members and readers of the periodical.
-He also wrote to David Duke about possible coordination between the IHR and Duke's National Association for the Advancement of White People.
-Duke later sent him a Christmas card.
-After struggles faced by the IHR in the area, he moved to Newfoundland, Pennsylvania.
-Stimely had a "quarrelsome" nature and grew to find Carto's behavior infuriating, particularly about his control of the Journal and some of his conspiracy theories.
+Stimely had a "quarrelsome" nature and grew to find Carto's behavior infuriating, particularly about his control of the Journal and some of his non-Holocaust related conspiracy theories.
 He also came into conflict with other IHR members over the contents of the Journal.
 A protracted feud with Mark Weber attracted the most grief.
 He wrote attacks on several of his associates, including Weber; his attacks also included caricatures of those he was complaining about.
 Marcellus attempted to get him to stop.
 Stimely refused.
 He proceeded to write a 44-page document complaining about Weber.
 His editing of the Journal also came under some criticism.

 In February 1985, Stimely quit the IHR.
 The apparent final straw was that Carto had, without consulting him, removed part of an article by Robert Faurisson that was critical of David Irving (both Holocaust deniers) from the Journal of Historical Review; he was also aggrieved that Carto had refused to include a Yockey book, The Enemy of Europe, in his Noontide Press catalog because he considered it too anti-American.
 Stimely proceeded to denounce Carto and say that he had never understood Yockey, writing that "Yockey was, at the bottom of his heart, an artist; Carto is, at the bottom of his heart, a travelling salesman".
 He wrote a resignation letter denouncing Carto and accusing him of several misdeeds, entitled The Problem of Willis A. Carto or Goodbye to All That!, which was spread among IHR and the journal's circles.
 This letter was later invoked in legal action against the IHR.
+Stimely was replaced as editor of the JHR by Robert Berkel; Berkel quit the same position only a few years later after also getting into a dispute with Carto.

+McCalden and Stimely had a lengthy feud even after both exited the IHR, and would frequently accuse each other of being homosexuals, deriding homosexuality all the while; McCalden was, like Stimely, gay, and would also later die from AIDS complications, though was less open about it than Stimely.
+In a letter, Stimely wrote a poem about McCalden's alleged sexual interaction with him.